ChristianMarzahl/Traffic_Sign_Classifier/writeup_template.md

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

+The code for the barchart is contained in the fourth code cell

 ![alt text][image10]

 The Traffic Sign distribution shows that the number of signs for each classes have a strong variance.
 At the data augmentation step, this problem should be addressed to prevent a classification bias at one class.

-The following image show some example traffic signs
+The following image show some example traffic signs and the code is  at the fifth cell of the notebook

 ![alt text][image9]